 Gigabits refer to the amount of bandwidth that can be received and transmitted by an operating system.
 According to Solana’s Docs, this 710,000 tps metric is based on a standard single gigabit network.
 If network bandwidth rises to the level of 10G, Solana will be able to handle over 454 million tps according to these calculations.

 All else equal, if bandwidth were to reach 100G (terabits per second), Solana’s tps would reach… 4.5 trillion.
 Unfortunately, all else is not equal.
 There are limitations imposed by various factors as described by ByteSizeCapital below.

-Given the level of power that Solana’s blockchain is enabling, there’s little doubt that high-frequency trading firms and marketplaces will be adopting it as their fundamental foundation layer.
+Given the level of power Solana’s blockchain enables, there are opportunities for high-frequency trading firms and marketplaces will adopt it as their fundamental foundation layer.

-It’s hard to say how 710,000 (or more) tps will be used in the future but you can be sure it will change things.
-Games like Star Atlas could then enable play to earn (P2E) metaverses with extremely high transaction volumes, decentralized investment platforms like Solrise will be able to democratize finance at scale, and messaging services like Bonfida’s Jabber can decentralize and harbor virtually any amount of conversation while DEXes like Raydium will be able to withstand more trades than any exchange ever before.
-Of course, the best use cases haven’t even been thought of yet.
+It’s hard to say how 710,000 (or more) tps will be used in the future, but you can be sure it will change things.
+Games like Star Atlas could then enable play to earn (P2E) metaverses with extremely high transaction volumes, decentralized investment platforms like Solrise will be able to democratize finance at scale, and messaging services like Bonfida’s Jabber can decentralize and harbor virtually any amount of conversation.
+At the same time, DEXes like Raydium will be able to withstand more trades than any exchange ever before.
+Of course, the best use cases have yet to be thought of.

-Ensuring that each of the transactions on Solana is valid is of paramount importance.
+Ensuring that each transaction on Solana is valid is of paramount importance.

 Validators are the primary risk to PoS networks.
-They are held accountable for their actions through the process of slashing but they still present a potential threat.
+They are held accountable for their actions through slashing but still present a potential threat.
 To secure the future of the network, Solana needs to keep propagating innovation across its ecosystem while continuing to iterate on decentralization tactics and their newfound technological breakthroughs.